tapos-chandro/blog-website-client/README.md

-# 💼 Job Application System - Blog & Job Portal
+# 💼 Blog Post System - Blog web site

 A modern and user-friendly job application system where users can explore blogs, post comments, and manage job listings.
 Built to impress recruiters and employers with clean design, responsive layout, and secure integration.